-- The Subscriber's spouse as recognized under state or federal law. - The Subscriber's or the Subscriber's spouse's children, including natural children, stepchildren, newborn and legally adopted children and children who the Plan has determined are covered under a Qualified Medical Child Support Order as defined by ERISA or any applicable state law. - Children for whom the Subscriber or the Subscriber's spouse is a legal guardian or as otherwise required by law.
+- The Subscriber's spouse.
+For information on spousal eligibility please contact your Employer.
+If spouses are not eligible under this Plan, any references to spouses in the "Eligibility and Enrollment Adding Members" and "Termination and Continuation of Coverage" sections of this Booklet do not apply. - The Subscriber's or the Subscriber's spouse's children, including natural children, stepchildren, newborn and legally adopted children and children who the Plan has determined are covered under a Qualified Medical Child Support Order as defined by ERISA or any applicable state law. - Children for whom the Subscriber or the Subscriber's spouse is a legal guardian or as otherwise required by law.